Closing Date: 4th September, 2026

 Qualifications:

-Ideal qualifications include at least two to seven years of experience litigating cases with substantial responsibility for all aspects of discovery, trial, and appeals.
-Applicants must demonstrate a quick analytical ability and the facility to accurately and precisely articulate the critical issues in a case.
+Applicants should demonstrate a quick analytical ability and the capacity to accurately articulate critical issues in a case.

 You must meet all qualification requirements upon the closing date of this announcement.